muhammadzeeshan5784-dotcom/NASA_MANAGEMENT_STREAMLINES/README.md

 ## Application Runtime Details
 - **Login Credentials**: For Admin Login, Username: themystery   Password: 29July1958
 - **Main Menu**: On the main menu you can see five options
-- Sign In , Sign Up, History, About, and Exit.
+- Sign In,  Sign Up, History, About, and Exit.
 - **Sign Up**: There are proper instruction for new users how to sign up.
 ---